Volume Two

 Not long after that, the arena was completed.

-There weren't any furnishings or equipment installed inside it yet, but just seeing the facilities alone was enough to bring not a small number of tourists.
+It still had no furnishings or equipment installed inside, but just seeing the facilities was enough to draw a fair number of tourists.

-Not minding those people, a youth went straight to the branch and opened its doors, walking in.
+Paying them no mind, a youth went straight to the branch and pushed open its doors.

 "I'm here to pick him up!"

-Among the many people surprised at the momentous appearance of the youth, a single person was particularly astonished.
+Among the many people surprised by the youth's sudden appearance, one person was particularly astonished.

-The person the youth was here for was someone who was still given the cold shoulder by Ilya each time he tried talking to her and who was doing his best at venting his troubles by playing board games, the Elder.
+The one the youth had come for was none other than the Elder — the man who was still being given the cold shoulder by Ilya every time he tried to speak to her, and who had been doing his best to vent his troubles by playing board games.

 "Y-York!?"

-What Ilya had prepared to finally get the Elder to leave was York's arrival.
+What Ilya had arranged to finally pry the Elder loose was York's arrival.

-Setting aside the trembling Elder, York walked straight over to Ilya and bowed briefly.
+Leaving the trembling Elder aside, York walked straight over to Ilya and gave a short bow.

-"Ilya-sama, despite being nominated directly, I was delayed… this York has no honor."
+"Ilya-sama, despite being nominated directly, I have been delayed… this York has no honor."

-It felt like York's attitude had grown even more formal than it already was.
+It felt as though York's attitude had grown even more formal than before.

 (I wonder if something happened with the Water Dragon?
-It'd be great if it didn't inspire him to do something strange.)
+I hope it didn't inspire him to do something strange.)

 "—I will accept any punishment."